EluciusFTW/SpectreCoff/README.md

 ### Rule
 The rule module is already usable, just now documented yet.
 In the meantime, please see the example command for guidance.

+### Figlet
+The figlet module is already usable, just now documented yet.
+In the meantime, please see the example command for guidance.

 ### Table
 The table module is currently in the works!